aastarbuck/ascensionhill/README.md

 Hello!
 Come in, over.
-glad you are here. stay awhile.
+glad you are here. stay awhile. how you doin?